Djuanda Kartawidjaja: Premiership

-The statement read by Djuanda became the legal basis for the drafting of the law used to replace the Territoriale Zee en Maritime Kringen Ordonantie in 1939.
+This declaration became the legal basis for the drafting of a law that replaced the Teritoriale Zeeën en Maritieme Kringen Ordonantie 1939.

-Death (1963)
+Death and legacy

-On the afternoon of 6 November 1963, Djuanda, accompanied by his wife and daughter, went to a hotel in Jakarta to participate in the opening ceremony.
-He fell suddenly at 11:25 p.m., and his pulse stopped 20 minutes later.
+On the afternoon of 6 November 1963, Djuanda went to a hotel in Jakarta, accompanied by his wife and daughter, to participate in a ceremony.
+He collapsed suddenly at 11:25 p.m., and his pulse stopped 20 minutes later.
 His personal doctor rushed to the scene and gave him artificial respiration, but it was unsuccessful.
-On 7 November, the Indonesian government announced that Djuanda died of a heart attack.
+On 7 November, the Indonesian government announced that Djuanda had died of a heart attack.
+After his death, Djuanda was appointed a national figure based on the Presidential Decree No. 224/1963.

-Legacy

-After his death, Djuanda was appointed a national figure, based on the Decree of the President of the Republic of Indonesia No. 224/1963.
-Juanda International Airport, located in Surabaya, is named after him, who suggested development for the airport.
+The Juanda International Airport, located in Surabaya, is named after him, who suggested development for the airport.
 Juanda railway station in Jakarta got its name from the nearby road, which is also named after him.
-He is also depicted in the recent 2016 edition of Rp 50,000 Indonesian rupiah banknotes.
+He is also depicted in the 2016 and 2022 edition of Rp 50,000 Indonesian rupiah banknotes.